Orlando VAWA Attorney

 Contact Our VAWA Attorney in Orlando, FL

 If you know of a foreign battered spouse, child, or parent, please contact our experienced VAWA lawyer at Mubarak Law in Orlando today.
 We have helped many clients in the past and will be happy to help you too.
-We offer a free phone consultation at (407) 502-3000.
+Contact us at (407) 502-3000.
 You may also fill out our online form located on this page and we will get back to you shortly.
 We have a 24-hour emergency service.
 Your privacy is very important to us and we will keep your information confidential.